by Diana Bradley

-This first appeared in the August 2012 issue of DOTmed Business News
+From the August 2012 issue of HealthCare Business News magazine

 Attendees to the Georgia Biomedical Instrumentation Society’s (GBIS) Annual Technical Conference will get the chance to hear first-hand from The Joint Commission on changes to critical care equipment’s preventive maintenance requirements.
 The event is being held from August 17-19, at the Wellstar Development Center in Atlanta, Georgia.

 An engineer in The Joint Commission’s department of engineering, Michael Chisholm, is a featured speaker at this year’s event.

 “The Joint Commission is well-known for its pivotal role in helping to maintain and raise the level of health care services in America, and we are always delighted to have one of their representatives address our membership,” says Horace Hunter, GBIS’ executive director.
 “And I am as interested as everyone to hear what he has to say on CMS’ ruling on PMs.”